 According to some critiques, Parreno was also paying homage to the Silver Clouds which was created by Andy Warhol and exhibited back in 1966 in a New York gallery.
 However, while Warhol’s balloons were always in silver (and not speech bubbles at all), his were designed to defy density and gravity.
 Parreno’s speech bubbles, on the other hand, were designed to be filled with imagination.

-This post-modern perspective of contemporary art, which Parenno shares with many other successful artists such as Warhol, helps to explain why Parreno’s bubbles are an asset that introduces audiences to new ways of inhabiting and exploring the world.
+This post-modern perspective of contemporary art, which Parenno shares with many other successful artists such as Warhol, explains why Parreno’s bubbles are an asset that introduces audiences to new ways of inhabiting and exploring the world.